Qheuss/Orange-Pi-5B-Guide/static-ip.md

-# Orange Pi 5B Static IP Configuration Guide
+# Armbian Static IP Configuration Guide

-This guide provides instructions for configuring a static IP address on your Orange Pi 5B running Armbian.
+This guide provides instructions for configuring a static IP address on your device running Armbian.

 ## Prerequisites

-- Orange Pi 5B running Armbian
+- Armbian running
 - Administrative access (sudo privileges)
 - Knowledge of your network settings (gateway, subnet)